kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot.md

 #Prefabs: Inventory Display, Slot, Store, BtnAdd-Item
-The User-Interface uses several Prefabs included in the link below.
-Additional configuration steps are required to complete the InventoryDisplay functionality.
+The User-Interface uses several prefabs UI gameObjects that are included in the link below.
+Additional configuration steps are required to complete the InventoryDisplay User-Interface functionality.

 After downloading and installing all **InventorySystem** class files in the previous section, and fixing all errors caused by changes to over-written files, then download the following UnityPackage file.